MichalOpoka/ecfr/cfr/title-36-Parks-Forests-Public-Property/chapter-II-Forest-Service-Department-Agriculture/part-242-Subsistence-Management-Regulations-Public-Lands-Alaska/subpart-D-Subsistence-Taking-Fish-Wildlife/section-242.27.md

 (11) *Prince William Sound Area.* The Prince William Sound Area includes all waters and drainages of Alaska between the longitude of Cape Fairfield and the longitude of Cape Suckling.

 (i) You may take fish, other than rainbow/steelhead trout, in the Prince William Sound Area only under authority of a subsistence fishing permit, except that a permit is not required to take eulachon.
-You make not take rainbow/steelhead trout, except as otherwise provided for in paragraph (e)(11) of this section.
+You make not take rainbow/steelhead trout, except as otherwise provided for in this paragraph (e)(11).

-(A) In the Prince William Sound Area within Chugach National Forest and in the Copper River drainage downstream of Haley Creek you may accumulate Federal subsistence fishing harvest limits with harvest limits under State of Alaska sport fishing regulations provided that accumulation of fishing harvest limits does not occur during the same day.
+(A) In the Prince William Sound Area within Chugach National Forest and in the Copper River drainage downstream of Haley Creek, you may accumulate Federal subsistence fishing harvest limits with harvest limits under State of Alaska sport fishing regulations provided that accumulation of fishing harvest limits does not occur during the same day.

 (B) You may accumulate harvest limits of salmon authorized for the Copper River drainage upstream from Haley Creek with harvest limits for salmon authorized under State of Alaska sport fishing regulations.